stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### In-class exercises

 We will regularly have short programming or theoretical exercises during class time.
-At the end of class, you will push your results to GitHub for grading.
+At the end of class, you will push your results to Github for grading.
 Complete submissions will receive full credit.
 Partial submissions will receive 2 points.
 There will be at least 10 of these during the semester.
 Any submissions you make in excess of 10 will be extra credit.

 #### Reading responses